maxhaesslein/lines-and-veils/README.md

 # Lines & Veils

-A website to manage a "Lines & Veils" list for one or more TTRPG groups.
+Manage "Lines & Veils" lists for TTRPG groups

+## Installation

+Copy all files into a folder on your webserver.
+Requires PHP 8.0 or greater.